PanshulJaggi/PanshulJaggi/README.md

 ---

 ### :man_technologist: About Me :
+I have completed Masters of Information Technology.
-I am a ISO certified Data Analyst, Data Analyst.
-I help companies, businesses and stakeholders make data-driving decisions to drive business growth.
+I am also a ISO certified Data Analyst.

 - :seedling: Constantly Learning to Improve my Skills